script-fu/script-fu.github.io/_posts/2023-01-15-sourceToDestination.md

 ## source to destination across images

-If you need to copy a complex folder structure across images, copy and paste might not work.
+If you need to copy a complex folder structure across images via script.

-Here's a script that copies the active folder tree or layer from the source image to a destination image, and goes several folders deep.

-Update : Found out that you can drag a folder structure from one canvas to
+Update : Found out that you can also drag a folder structure from one canvas to
-         another manually!
-Silly me, ctrl-C and ctrl-V no though.
-         Anyhow, when it needs to be done in a script...
+         another manually.

 *copies the active layer or folder from a source image to a destination image*